Talks

 | 2025-06-03 | Royal Hacking Lab | SWITS’25 Seminar | Link 1 |

-Dr. Emre Süren from the Royal Hacking Lab delivered a live IoT hacking demonstration during the 25th SWITS Seminar — the Swedish IT Security Network for PhD students and researchers.
-Hosted by Cybercampus Sverige, the event brought together around 100 participants who visited the lab in four dynamic sessions, marking the largest-ever visit to the Royal Hacking Lab!
+Dr. Emre Süren from the Royal Hacking Lab delivered a live IoT hacking demonstration during the 25th SWITS Seminar, the Swedish IT Security Network for PhD students and researchers.
+The event brought together around 100 participants who visited the lab in four dynamic sessions, marking the largest, ever visit to the Royal Hacking Lab.

 | 2025-05-16 | Royal Hacking Lab | Nanyang Technological University (Singapore) | Link 1 |